Bhutan Tour with Bumthang Valley 11 daysExtermly Popular ||

 Bhutan is best known as the Kingdom of Happiness.
-The delightful nation is bountiful with breathtaking scenery, beautiful landscapes, natural resources, stunning mountain peaks, cultural heritage, and rich belief in Buddhism.
+Bhutan Tour with Bumthang Valley 11 days offers you breathtaking scenery, beautiful landscapes, natural resources, stunning mountain peaks, cultural heritage, and a rich belief in Buddhism.
 A perfect gateway to relaxation and a holiday destination and lose oneself in tranquility and spirituality from the hustle-bustle of daily life.

 The most traveled destinations such as Thimphu, Wangdue, Punakha, Bumthang, and Paro are the complete package of artistically beautiful and iconic landmarks.
 Tourists are very satisfied and pleased after exploring these landmarks.

 Buddhism and Bhutanese culture are interrelated.
 Buddhism is a way of living life and their practices can be seen in their warm behavior.
 The nation is not only rich in its arts, tradition, and culture but also its free services of health and education to the natives.
 Come and let’s join to discover in-depth this dreamlike spiritual Bhutan in this 11-day tour to rejuvenate and make unforgettable memories.

 Day to Day Journey